naggie/dsnet/README.md

 Note that before version 1.0, the config file schema may change.
 Changes will be made clear in release notes.

-> Why are there very few issues?

-I'm tracking development elsewhere using [dstask](https://github.com/naggie/dstask).
-I keep public initiated issues on github though, and will probably migrate issues over if this gains use outside of what I'm doing.

 > Client private keys are generated on the server.
 Can I avoid this?